 He jumps and looks back to the seat across from him, frowning when he sees that some scowly guy with hair has settled himself in it.

 "What are you?
 Shape shifter?
 Revenant?"

 He blinks.
 "Reve-what?"

 "Hey!"
-Sam protests, picking up the plates.
-Poor Beth is not going to like him after seeing this mess.
-"Dude, trying to eat lunch here!"
-Never mind that he is practically done, but he's pretty sure this is kinda rude.
+Sam protests, picking up the plate and wincing as he looks at the floor.
+Poor Beth is not going to like him anymore after seeing this mess.
+He does his best with the paper napkin he's got.
+"Dude, trying to eat lunch here!
+Get your own table!"

 "Your lunch can wait," the guy growls, looking dangerous and a little constipated, as if only the fact they're in a public place is preventing him from skewering the other man on the spot.
 "Why do you look like him?"